By the SMU Social Media Team

 Study before exercising or going to sleep

 Find it tough to memorise theories, concepts or formulas?
-According to a done by researchers at the Donders Institute for Brain, Cognition and Behaviour at Radboud University in the Netherlands and the University of Edinburgh, exercising a few hours after a studying session has been shown to boost recall and aid in committing new facts to the long-term memory.
+According to a study done by researchers at the Donders Institute for Brain, Cognition and Behaviour at Radboud University in the Netherlands and the University of Edinburgh, exercising a few hours after a studying session has been shown to boost recall and aid in committing new facts to the long-term memory.

-Similarly, from the Brigham and Women’s Hospital in Boston showed that studying just before bedtime has been linked with improved memory and recall.
+Similarly, another study from the Brigham and Women’s Hospital in Boston showed that studying just before bedtime has been linked with improved memory and recall.
 So, don’t even think about skipping that gym session or scrimping on sleep!